snowbillr/rogule-stat-display/README.md

 1. Go to https://rogule.com/ and click on the "Play it now" button.
 1. Open the browser's console.
-1. Copy/paste the contents of [index.js](./index.js) into the console .and press enter.
+1. Copy/paste the contents of [index.js](./index.js) into the console and press enter.